Why Caloric Reduction Doesn’t Work – Calories Part IV

 By Jason Fung, MD

 This is a continuation from Calories part III.
-You can start here for part I, and part II.
-We were discussing assumptions in the Caloric Reduction as Primary model…
+You can start here for part I. We were discussing assumptions in the Caloric Reduction as Primary model…

 Assumption#4 Fat stores are essentially unregulated

 All systems in the body are regulated.
 If you consider any system in the body, it is a regulated system.
 For instance, growth in height – regulated by growth hormone.
 Blood sugars – regulated by insulin and glucagon, among others.
 Sex – regulated by testosterone and estrogen.
 Thyroid – regulated by thyroid stimulating hormone and free thyroxine.
 It goes on and on.
 Any bodily function you can imagine is under some regulatory system – usually hormonal (endocrine, paracrine, autocrine etc.).

 We are asked to believe, however, that growth of fat cells is essentially unregulated.
 The simple act of eating, without any interference from other hormones will result in fat deposit growth in our body.
 The extra calories are dumped into fat the same way one would dump a few leftover potatoes into a sack.

 In fact – we already know that this is essentially untrue.
 We are discovering new hormonal pathways in the regulation of fat growth all the time.
 Leptin is one such pathway.
 Adiponectin is another potential pathway.
 Hormone sensitive lipase may be important.
 Cortisol may play a role, as well as lipoprotein lipase (LPL) and adipose triglyceride lipase (ATGL).
 And, of course, our dear old friend, insulin.
 We will be talking about insulin in much, much more detail in future posts.
 Much more.

 So, let’s recap…Here are the 4 key assumptions in the Caloric Reduction as Primary (CRaP) theory which are all false:

 1. Calories in and Calories out are independent.